On a Stirling-Whitney-Riordan triangle: Introduction

 \subsection{Whitney numbers of the second kind}

 As a generalization of the partition lattice, the Dowling lattice $Q_n(G)$ is a class of geometric lattices based on finite groups introduced by Dowling \cite{Do73}.
-The Whitney number of the second kind, denote by $W_m(n, k)$, is the number of elements of corank $k$ of $Q_n(G)$, which satisfies the recurrence relation
+The Whitney number of the second kind, denoted by $W_m(n, k)$, is the number of elements of corank $k$ of $Q_n(G)$.
+It satisfies the recurrence relation

 with $W_m(0,0)=1$.
 Its row-generating function $D_n(m,x)=\sum_{k=0}^nW_m(n, k)x^k$ is called {\it the Dowling polynomial} by Benoumhani \cite{Be97}.